 You will have 1 cook per group.
 The number of porters depends of the size of the group.
 For a group of 2 trekkers, there will have 4 porters, 4 trekkers will have 6 porters, 6 trekkers will have 9 porters, 8 trekkers will have 12 porters.

-The evening before you start your Classic Inca Trail Machu Picchu trek, you will be given a SMALL DUFFLE BAG to pack your clothes for the next four days.
+The evening before you start your trek, you will be given a SMALL DUFFLE BAG to pack your clothes for the next four days.
 Your weight allowance is up to 7kg/15lbs.
 Your team of porters will carry your duffle bag for you, together with the food and camping gear.
 It’s important to be aware that you will not have access to your items in the duffle bag until the end of each day, as the porters will always be ahead of the group.
-During the Classic Inca Trail Machu Picchu, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc. Usually a 30 to 50 litre backpack is sufficient.
+During the trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc. Usually a 30 to 50 litre backpack is sufficient.

 It has been highlighted by most of our clients, especially by the female ones who want a private, clean and sanitary toilet!!
 SAM Travel Peru toilet facilities have an individual tent and a “camping toilet with a seat.”
 Check out the picture, which illustrates how we set up our camping toilet on the trek by using this link: picture of toilet tent.
 Our toilet is always set up a comfortable distance from our campsite.
 At night if you need to use the toilet it is readily accessible and clean, unlike the dirty facilities supplied by the government.

-In the scenario that you are unable to finish the Classic Inca Trail Machu Picchu due to a health reasons, Sam Travel Peru will assist you to the nearest town for help with transportation.
+In the scenario that you are unable to finish the trek due to a health reasons, Sam Travel Peru will assist you to the nearest town for help with transportation.
 We always carry oxygen on the trek for any respiratory problems.
 In extreme cases, a helicopter pick up can be arranged at your own expense.
 (Travel insurance required).
-There are no refunds in the unlikely situation that you are unable to finish the Classic Inca Trail Machu Picchu.
+There are no refunds in the unlikely situation that you are unable to finish the trek.

 Generally those who have to be assisted off the trail are taken to Ollantaytambo and if they recover quickly they continue the journey to Aguas Calientes (cost incurred by trekker) and visit Machu Picchu according to the original plan.